What is pet insurance?

 As your pet ages, they are more likely to fall ill or suffer an injury that could lead to a more expensive claim.

 To cover this additional risk, pet insurers are likely to charge more to insure older pets than younger ones.

-It is still possible to find a competitive policy for older pets but it's important to shop around.
+It is still possible to find competitive policies for older pets but it's important to shop around.
 Bear in mind the following:

 What are the alternatives to pet insurance?

 There are a number of alternatives to pet insurance if you want to protect your pet.
 These include.

 Self-insuring your pet means saving a set amount of money to pay for potential vet bills.

 With self-insurance, it’s really important to think about how much you can realistically afford to put aside and keep in a fund to protect your pet.